mspencedm/Software-Dev-DnD/Locations/CliffwoodBluffs.md

 Going to do Horde Rules here but basically we are going to put to put 8 soldiers to make it a hard encounter since they will get a lot of attacks but we are going to make the people easy to cut through - easy to kill.

+#### Seraphina

+One of the villagers will be Seraphina - oohhh she will be the woman trying to hide the child.
+Around her neck is going to be the yellow shard of dissolution.
+She won't go down without a fight.

 ##### The Baby